adityanath123/Adidas-sales-analysis-2020-2021-/README.md

 📁 Files Included

--ADIDAS SALES.pbix → Power BI dashboard file -adidas_sales_data.csv → Raw dataset
+-ADIDAS SALES.pbix → Power BI dashboard file

+-adidas_sales_data.csv → Raw dataset

 -screenshots/ → Dashboard images

 🚀 How to Use

 -Download the .pbix file

 -Open it in Power BI Desktop

 -Refresh the data if required

 -Use slicers to explore insights by region, product, and time

 🎯 Objective

-The objective of this project is to demonstrate data analysis and visualization skills using Power BI by converting raw sales data into meaningful business insights.
+-The objective of this project is to demonstrate data analysis and visualization skills using Power BI by converting raw sales data into meaningful business insights.

 👤 Author
 Adityanath yadav